 He looks at her, silent in his agony to reach her closed heart.

 What does it mean to fall in love, to give your heart out to someone special?

 First love.
-Opposites attract.
+Attraction of the opposites.
 Taboo.
 Second love.
 Stockholm syndrome.

 Childhood friends.
 Star-crossed lovers.
 Soulmates.

 How do you know when you fall in love?

 Baralai sighs, shifting his attention to doodle on the corner of his page.
 Teenage relationships are so complicated, they bring on a whole new level of exhaustion, and he wonders what did he ever do to deserve his friend's wrath.
 Paine's behavior the day before puzzles him.
 Since when does she overreact to the presence of other girls?
 He never took her for the jealous type.
 Why has she been acting so sensitive around him lately?

 'I know that if I spend one more minute thinking about this, I will definitely get a headache.'
 He lets the matter go for now.
 Yuna will be arriving soon to work on their essays anyway, and he needs to get ready.
 Before Baralai can head upstairs to his room and grab his backpack, his cell phone rings, and he stops to answer it.